anolilab/javascript-style-guide/packages/eslint-config/README.md

 Prettier is a code formatting tool that offers fewer options but is more professional than the style-related rules in ESLint.

-Now that Prettier has become a necessary tool in front end projects, `@anolilab/eslint-config` does not need to maintain the style-related rules in ESLint anymore, so we completely removed all Prettier related rules in the v3 version, and use ESLint to check logical errors which it’s good at.
+Now that Prettier has become a necessary tool in front end projects, `@anolilab/eslint-config` does not need to maintain the style-related rules in ESLint anymore, so we completely removed all Prettier related rules, if `prettier` is found in your `package.json` and use ESLint to check logical errors which it’s good at.

-As for whether two spaces or four spaces are used for indentation and whether there is a semicolon at the end, you can configure it in the project’s .prettierrc.cjs.
-Of course, we also provide a recommended Prettier configuration for your reference.
+As for whether two spaces or four spaces are used for indentation and whether there is a semicolon at the end, you can configure it in the project’s `.prettierrc.js`.

-`@anolilab/eslint-config` does not include all style-related rules, so there is no need to install `eslint-config-prettier`.
-Install `prettier` and if you use `VSCode` the related plugins.
+Of course, we also provide a recommended Prettier [configuration](../prettier-config/README.md) for your reference.

-This the used [.prettierrc.cjs](../prettier-config/index.cjs) configuration by Anolilab Team only for reference.
+`@anolilab/eslint-config` does disable all included style-related rules, so there is no need to install [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier).

 ## Using experimental features with JavaScript